 Films that have been submitted for consideration in previous years are not eligible, not even if the film has changed significantly since the last time it was submitted.

 The number of entries by one author is not limited.

 Films will be presented with English dialogue or in their original versions with English subtitles.
 We advise you to also subtitle films if they are spoken in English which is hard to grasp for non-native speakers, i.e. an accent or slang.

 Participation at the Festival is free of charge.

 Entrant guarantees that third parties have no claim on the submitted films.

-Acceptable preview screener must be a private/password-protected and downloadable video file of the English version in any of the following formats: MOV, MP4 or AVI (max 5 GB).
+Acceptable preview screener must be a private/password-protected and downloadable MOV or MP4 (max 5 GB) file of the English version.
 We do not accept entries that are viewable in public domain!